tigerpointe/Clues-Adventure/README.md

 That's really all that needs to be done to create your own game.

 A sample batch file script launcher has been included with this project, as many players may not know how to start PowerShell.
 The launcher allows players to easily start the game by double-clicking on a batch file.

+I've also included a batch file that attempts to set the PowerShell execution policy to "RemoteSigned" and unblock the game script.
+The batch file must be started with the right-click "Run as administrator" option.
+Be sure to extract all files from this project into the same folder.

 Journey on, adventurer!